technoon-org/technoon.org/lesson_4/slides.md

 1. **Make a pull request to a neighbour's repo**
    1. Visit the repo's GitHub page, and select `Fork`
-   2. Clone your fork, make a branch with some changes
+   2. Clone your fork and make a branch with some changes
    3. Push your local branch up to your fork
    4. [Make a pull request from your fork to your neighbour's repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)
    5. Good practice for contributing to open-source projects!